 Running a business is a transferable skill – that people don’t transfer often enough

-Running a business creates a skill-set which is transferable, but rarely do we see people transfer these skills in to business no. 2 and business no. 3.
-What a waste!
+Running a business is a transferable skill, but rarely do we see people transfer these skills in to business no. 2 and business no. 3.

 What have they had to learn?